au-nlp/project-milestone-p2-group15/readme.md

 Secondly, we demonstrate that the raw performance of a selected set of models is increased by making the model map out the most plausible answer out of the subset of answers it had generated previously.

-This directly addresses one of the issues that the authors of the MathArena competition (cite paper) where models get stuck on single
+This directly addresses one of the core issues that the authors of the MathArena competition mentioned (cite paper), where models get stuck/too confident on a single answer and cannot continue to explore new answers.